Frederick Buechner: Tributes and legacy

 Of his more recent style, the pastor and author Brian D. McLaren says:

 I have no desire to analyze what makes Buechner's writing and preaching so extraordinary.
 Neither do I want to account for Bob Dylan's raspy mystique, the peculiar beauty of a rainbow trout in a riffle, or a thunderstorm's magnetic terror.
 I simply want to enjoy them.
 They all knock me out of analysis and smack me clear into pleasure and awe.

 Throughout Buechner's work his hallmark as a theologian and autobiographer is his regard for the appearance of the divine in daily life.
 By examining the day-to-day workings of his own life, Buechner seeks to find God's hand at work, thus leading his audience by example to similar introspection.
 The Reverend Samuel Lloyd describes his "capacity to see into the heart of every day," an ability that reflects the significance of daily events onto the reader's life as well.
 In the words of the preacher Barbara Brown Taylor: "From [Buechner] I've learned that the only limit to the revelation going on all around me is my willingness to turn aside and look."

 Buechner Writer's Workshop at Princeton

 Princeton Theological Seminary hosts an annual Buechner Writing Workshop.
 The workshop is designed to "encourage, educate, and inspire writers to communicate their Christian faith with clarity and power in the tradition of Frederick Buechner".
-Past speakers have included authors such as Barbara Brown Taylor, Rachel Held Evans, Philip Gulley, M. Craig Barnes, Philip Yancey, and Kathleen Norris..
+Past speakers have included authors such as Barbara Brown Taylor, Rachel Held Evans, Philip Gulley, M. Craig Barnes, Philip Yancey, and Kathleen Norris (poet).